twilio-professional-services/flex-project-template/README.md

 ```bash
 npm install
 ```
-3. follow the prompt and provide your api key
+3. follow the prompt and provide your auth token
-4. Run the serverless and plugin locally
+4. Run the serverless functions and plugin locally
 ```bash
 npm run start:local
 ```

 ### development notes
 When developing locally, flex config is overriden by anything in your [appConfig.js](/plugin-flex-ts-template-v2/public/appConfig.js).
-Note appConfig is only applicable when running the plugin locally but you can edit this file to toggle features on and off for your locally running webserver, you can also tweak the api enddpoint for your serverless functions if you need to.
+Note appConfig is only applicable when running the plugin locally but you can edit this file to toggle features on and off for your locally running webserver, you can also tweak the api endpoint for your serverless functions if you need to.

 When running the plugin locally, this template has been setup to pair the plugin with the serverless functions also running locally on localhost:3001, the serverless functions can be debugged by attaching your debugger to the node instance.
 The following is a sample entry for ".vscode/launch.json" to connect vscode for debugging